-Viktoria tells the story of how the creature became stranded on the island and her fight to survive, the woman left widowed by Viktoria, and the scientist dedicated to looking for her.
+Viktoria tells the story of how the creature became stranded on the island, her fight to survive, the woman left widowed by Viktoria, and the scientist dedicated to looking for and protecting her.
+A flock of her kind is found in Australia and the scientist is torn between Viktoria and protecting an entire flock.

 AVAILABLE VIA AMAZON